 Over a year ago I wrote a book that helps parents at home teach their beginning readers how to read through repetition and rhyme with new words and short sentences.
 I know that many schools are requiring children to memorize long lists of high frequency and sight words, so I took a bit of initiative and wandered around the internet to see what hands-on supplemental activities are out there to engrain these basic words into the minds of our children and help them be successful in school.
 And.. there are many!
 (To say the least.
 Type in the word "sight word games" on Pinterest and see what happens!)
+To be clear, all of these activities should be supplemental to a good foundation in Phonics, but still.. we want our children to be successful in school, so sight word learning is a part of that for many kids.
 I'm listing a few below of the favorites I found that I think look like the most fun.
 And pssst!
 The websites linked to each have tons of other great sight word ideas as well as reading instruction tips and tricks you might find interesting.
 Happy exploring!

 - Sight Word Scavenger Hunt - This author has the fun idea to play scavenger hunt with sight words written on cards.
 The idea is for one person to read out a word, and then the child goes to find the card with the proper word written on it.
 Great idea!
 I could think of lots of variations to this one.